eacooper/ShapeIllusion/README.md

 --use the script RunMe.m to load data and make all figures

 **Statistical_analysis_R_studio** contains R scripts for performing all statistical analyses

+--use the script RunMe.rmd to load data and run all stats